JeromeMaquoi/sentinel-notebook/README.md

 }
 ```

 The line 35 of the `testOrderCompilationUnits` method calls a method named `buildUnits`, which corresponds to the second frame: _spoon.[...].jdt.JDTBasedSpoonCompiler.buildUnits 418_.
-When we look at the source code of this method.
+Upon reviewing the source code of the method below, it appears that `buildUnits` functions as a **builder** method.
+It is responsible for creating and modifying the internal state of a variable, subsequently invoking the `getUnits` method on that variable to return the result.

 ```java
 /**